 Since we cannot track how many emails reach INBOX, the next best thing that we can measure is – how many emails are getting opened.
 Email outreach tools like safemailer, will provide you detailed analytics of how many emails are getting opened and who are opening them.

 Track these numbers on regular basis to ensure they are steady.
 Stable opening rates will indicate that your email deliverability and sender reputation is also stable.

-The moment you see any significant drop in email opening rates, you can use any of the following tools to check the deliverability and sender score of your emails.
+The moment you see any significant drop in email opening rates, you can use any of the following tools to check the deliverability, spam score and sender score of your emails.

 Tools to check email deliverability

 This is our favorite tool to check the deliverability and sender reputation for our email campaigns at SafeMailer.

 Created by geeky email software engineers, it’s a cheap, simple, and efficient way to quickly test the quality of your newsletter.